 Action and Filter Hooks

-The following actions and filters are available in this Add On:
+The following actions and filter hooks are available in this Add On:

 do_action( 'pmpro_member_directory_before', $sqlQuery, $shortcode_atts );